2 new Romanov titles coming this fall

 The Emperor’s desk was decorated with small busts of his grandfather Emperor Alexander II and great-grandfather Nicholas I, and numeroud framed family photographs.
 The walls were decorated with portraits of Nicholas II’s ancestors.
 In another part of room stood a piano, which the Imperial couple often played four hands.
 In the evenings, after returning from the theater, they often had dinner in front of the fireplace.

-PHOTO: Emperor Nicholas II’s bath, located next to his Study
+PHOTO: Emperor Nicholas II’s bath, located next to his Study.
+1930s

-A large marble bath was installed next to the Emperor’s Study, behind the lavatory and the Checkpoint.
+A large marble bath was installed next to the Emperor’s Study.
 A small staircase connected to the Emperor’s dressing room and his Valet’s room.
-The pool was a rectangular recess with a marble staircase of 9 steps.
+The pool was a rectangular recess with a marble staircase consisting of 9 steps.
+There was also an open shower niche and a water closet with a separate door.

 In 1898, the size of the pool was increased to a size of 387 [152 in.] x 385 cm [151 in.] and a depth of 159 cm [63 in.].
 The architect, Nikolai Ivanovich Kramskoy (1865-1938), who carried out the renovation managed to preserve the original marble wall cladding and frieze design seen in the photo above.